prakol16/CS166-final-project-bloomier-filters/index.md

 map each element to a unique hash value -- if we provide just a little choice.
 Pick $$k=2$$ hash locations for each element, and for each element, try to pick one of its two hashes such that every element is associated with a unique hash.
-This works over 90% of the time in our simulation!
+This works over 90% of the time in our simulation!<span class="footnote">In fact, the fact that this works often is what cuckoo hashing is based off of!</span>

 <div class="animation" data-anim="twoChoicesHash">
 <div>